quest-bih/quest-pdf-tools/README.md

 - Works exclusively with scientific PDF documents
 - Uses layout analysis optimized for academic papers
+- Currently extracts only four main sections (Methods, Results, Discussion, and Data Availability Statement), with plans to expand to more sections
 - Will improve over time through:
   - Manual refinements of the algorithms
   - Integration of more capable machine learning models